Internet Hunts

 1. Review the Comparison and Contrast Guide @ ReadWriteThink - online activity through "Evaluating".

-2. Use the resources in Visual Dictionary Online to examine the external morphology of bats, people and one other meadow mammal.
+2. Use the resources in Visual Dictionary Online to examine the external morphology of bats, people and one other wetland mammal.

 table A table is a great way to make a visual representation of the findings.
 You can use it to identify similarties and differences.